RetroAchievements/docs/docs/guidelines/content/set-plagiarism.md

 ### Self-Plagiarism

 You are allowed to copy anything you created from one set to another set.
-However, it is preferable to let another developer work on a port for set you have already created.
+However, it is preferable to let another developer work on a port for a set you have already created.

 ### In Game Achievements